chaoss/grimoirelab-sirmordred/docker/README.md

 tip: you'll be able to edit all the dashboards using the same URL replacing the port 8091 with 8081

+## upgrade to a newer version

+In order to upgrade to a newer version:
+- stop the mordred container (docker-compose stop)
+- remove the mordred container (docker rm mordred_container)
+- identify its name at https://github.com/Bitergia/mordred/blob/master/docker/unified_releases and updated the requirements.cfg file.
+- deploy the new tools (docker-compose up -d)

 ## did you find any bugs?